In-form Sinner wins Italian Open to complete career Golden Masters

 Sinner wins Italian Open to complete career Golden Masters

-Sinner, the first Italian to win the title in 50 years, enters the French Open as favourite with Alcaraz out injured.
+The first Italian to win the title in 50 years enters the French Open as favourite with Alcaraz out injured.

-Jannik Sinner has completed the coveted Golden Masters in tennis to become only the second man after Novak Djokovic to win all nine Masters 1000 events – the biggest tournaments outside the Grand Slams.
+Jannik Sinner has completed the coveted Golden Masters in tennis to become only the second man after Novak Djokovic to win all nine Masters 1000 events, the biggest tournaments outside the Grand Slams.

 Top-ranked Sinner’s 6-4, 6-4 victory over Casper Ruud in Sunday’s final of the Italian Open also made him the first Italian man to win the tournament since Adriano Panatta in 1976.